 Struggling to follow the sales script

 A sales script is a performance shortcut.
-And it can encourage reps to focus on leveraging proven strategies and tactics that deliver results.
+It helps reps focus on proven strategies and tactics that deliver results.

 Lack of customer understanding

-It also means there’s a high risk of them losing warm leads.
-The reason?
-Reps fail to reach out to them in time.
+It also means there's a high risk of losing warm leads because reps don't reach out in time.

 No data or bad data for target accounts